guitarvydas/cl0d/doc/files/leaf.lisp.md

 Likewise, *enter*, *exit*, and *reset* don't need to do anything, in the case of a *leaf*.

 See `echo.lisp` for an example of a concrete *leaf* implementation.

+The API entry point `step-to-completion ()` is a convenience for top-level components.
+The intent is to continue stepping all children until quiescence.
+A *leaf* has no children, hence, this entry point is a no-op.